mikenakis/Bathyscaphe/README.md

 - Module `bathyscape`:
   - Requires java 17 to compile, and it actually makes use of java 17 features.
   - I will be upgrading to java 18 as soon as I find the chance.
-  - I do not care if that is too avant-garde for some people.
-By the time Bathyscaphe becomes widely adopted, Java 18 will be old.
+  - I do not care if that is too avant-garde for some people; by the time Bathyscaphe becomes widely adopted, Java 18 will be old.
   - It might run on older JREs, but I have not tried it.
   - It will almost certainly run on older JREs if I specify an older \<target\> to the java-compiler-plugin, but I have not tried that either.
   - I have not tried these things because this kind of experimentation has very low priority at the moment.